Summary: in this tutorial, you’ll learn how to build a contact form in PHP that includes form validation, sending email, honeypot, etc.

 A spambot is software that automates the spam activities like filling out and submitting contact forms automatically.

 To build a spam-free contact form, you can add a captcha to it.
-However, sometimes, captchas are impossible to read.
-As a result, they create a terrible experience for legitimate users.
+Sometimes, captchas are very difficult to read.
+Hence, they do not create a good experience for legitimate users.

-To avoid using a captcha while protecting the contact from spam, you can use a honeypot to trick the spambots.
+To avoid using a captcha while protecting the contact form from spam, you can use a honeypot to trick spambots.

 A honeypot is a field on the form that the visitor cannot see, but spambots can.
 When a spambot sees the honeypot field, it fills the field with a value.
 In PHP, you can check if the honeypot has a value and skip sending the message.